mikrobe/trainingbot/README.md

 # AI for Triathlete
 We use a bunch of professional articles (see References section  below) to create an adaptable training plan for Triathletes.
+Our ML engine predicts in realtime if an athlete is overtraining and will adapt weekly sessions accordingly.
+Reducing intensity, volume or perhaps even skipping a week to make sure the athlete does no hurt him/her self.

+Interesting idea:
+- use predictive model to create training plan instead of hard coded values for increasing weekly sessions...

 ## Terms Definitions
 #### TSS (Training Stress Score)